 Ribosomes are remarkably plentiful in cells.
 A mammalian cell contains about 10 billion protein molecules and most of them are produced from the ribosomes.
 One active eukaryotic cell contains about 10 million ribosomes while the prokaryotic cell (Escherichia coli) contain about 15000-20000 ribosomes which are equal about 25% of the total cell mass.
 The size of the ribosomes varies within cells which depend on the cell types.
 The average size of the ribosomes of the Escherichia coli is 200 Å in diameter.

 Types of Ribosome

 Ribosomes are of two types on the basis of the size and sedimentation coefficient (S) such as the 70S and 80S.
 Here, ‘S’ refers to Svedberg unit.
 This is a sedimentation coefficient which shows how fast a cell organelle sediments in an ultracentrifuge.

-70S Ribosome: This type of ribosome is comparatively smaller and has sedimentation coefficient 70S which consists of two subunits such as large 50S subunit and small 30S subunit and they are linked together.
+70S Ribosome: 70S ribosome is relatively small-size with sedimentation coefficient 70s.
+It contains two subunits, of which, 50s is large and 30s is small and they are linked together.
 The molecular weight is 2.7×106 Daltons.
 They are found in all prokaryotic cells, in mitochondria and chloroplast of eukaryotic cells.

 80S Ribosome: This type of ribosome is comparatively larger and has sedimentation coefficient 80S which consists of large circular 60S subunit and small elliptical 40S subunit.
 The molecular weight is 40×106 Daltons.
 They are found in all eukaryotic cells.